ourresearch/openalex-docs/the-data/works/README.md

 ### `ids`

-_Object:_ All the external identifiers that we know about for this work.
+All the external identifiers that we know about for this work.

 IDs are expressed as URIs whenever possible.
 Possible ID types:

 * `doi` (_String:_ The [DOI](https://en.wikipedia.org/wiki/Digital\_object\_identifier).
 Same as [`Work.doi`](./#title))
 * `mag` (_Integer:_ the [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) ID)